 - A post-sales system that handles the returns/complaints/exchanges

-- Include as few steps as possible so to help customers stay on track
+- Include as few steps as possible so to avoid cart abandonment

 - Include all the payment options, i.e., credit cards, debit cards, wallets, CODs

 - The “Apply Coupon” section should be a prominent part of the checkout interface

 For B2B websites, the checkout process should be an amalgamated version of automated pre-programmed checkout steps and live human assistance.
 This human intervention is essential to make a business believe in your business, which helps convert successfully.

 Significant elements that lay down the difference between B2B and B2C should include: